sigstore/sigstore-rs/examples/cosign/verify-bundle/README.md

-This is a simple example that shows how perform cosign verification using a bundle which contains everything required to verify a blob.
+This example shows how to verify a blob, using a bundle that was created by the `cosign sign-blob` command.

 ### Create the artifact to be signed.
 ```console